Updated July 14, 2023

-XHTML full form is Extensible Hyper Text Markup Language.
-XHTML was developed by World Wide Web Consortium and it was released in the year 2000.
+- World Wide Web Consortium developed XHTML, which was released in 2000.
 It has been extended from XML and HTML.
 The filename extension of XHTML is .xhtml and .xht.
 The last release of XHTML is XHTML5, which is being developed as XML configured with HTML5 specifications.

 Head to Head Comparison between HTML vs XHTML

-Below is the Top 8 Comparisons between HTML vs XHTML
+Below are the top 8 Comparisons between HTML vs XHTML :

 Key Differences Between HTML vs XHTML

-Some key Difference Between HTML and XHTML are explained below
+Some key Difference Between HTML and XHTML are as follows:

-- In HTML, all the written text that should be displayed in browser can put under HTML body element.
-In XHTML, the content can be put in blocks.
+- In HTML, you place all the written text that needs to be displayed in the browser under the HTML body element.
+However, in XHTML, developers have the flexibility to organize the content into blocks.

-- In HTML, While defining the attributes it is not necessary to mention quotes.
-For e.g. <option selected>.
-In XHTML, while defining the attributes it is mandatory to mention quotes.
+- In HTML, While defining the attributes, mentioning quotes is unnecessary—E.g., <option selected>.
+In XHTML, while defining the attributes, it is mandatory to mention quotes.
 For e.g. <option selected=”Selected”>.

 - In HTML, the values of attributes are not so important.
-For e.g. <input type=”radiobutton” selected>.
+E.g., <input type=” radiobutton” selected>.
 In XHTML, the values of attributes are important.
 For e.g. <input type=”radiobutton” selected=”selected”>.

-- In HTML, the tags and attributes can be described in lower case or upper case.
-In XHTML, the tags and attributes can be described in lower case only.
+- You can describe the tags and attributes in HTML using lowercase or uppercase letters.
+In XHTML, the tags and attributes can be described in lowercase only.

-- In HTML, one root element is not mandatory.
-In XHTML, the documents should have one root element.
+- One root element is not mandatory in HTML, while the documents should have one root element in XHTML.